 Before discussing linear programming, we will describe a few remarkable theorems about matrix games.
-After going through the basics of linear programming and duality theory (Chapters 1-5 of Vanderbei's text), it will be easy to prove all these theorems.
+After going through the basics of linear programming and duality theory (Chapters 1-5 of Chvatal's or Vanderbei's text), it will be easy to prove all these theorems.